digitaldrummerj/digitaldrummerj.me/_drafts/ng2/ng2-your-first-project.md

 ## Wrapping up

 At this point you have your Angular 2 project created and are ready to start coding.
-In the next post, we will bring in the Bootstrap library and create our header/footer.
+In the next post, we will create our header and footer.